Armstrong-lsw/SR_Self_Align/README.md

 ## Dataset Preparation

-1. Download the datasets from the [ovarian_SR_dataset](https://drive.google.com/file/d/1-0AukQ7ffH-njMtt70unDxUcchfqUphx/view?usp=sharing).
-Use orb-match to match source and target image pairs. <br>
-For data_ovarian, we can merge 3 channels(c1,c2,c3) images into RGB image for display, c1 for B channel,c2 for G channel,c3 for R channel.<br>
-`tar xzf data_ovarian.tar`，copy path to `datasets`，It is recommended to symlink the dataset root to `datasets` with the command `ln -s data_ovarian_path datasets/data_ovarian`.
-2. Please refer to [DataPreparation.md](scripts/datasets/DataPreparation.md).
+Please refer to [DataPreparation.md](scripts/datasets/DataPreparation.md).
 It mainly includes match the low-high resolution images with ORB algorithm and how to make train, test and val datasets.

 ## Train and Test